Word Gems

 In the wake of this apparent chaos, people react differently: some become saints while others become swine; some virtuous, some vicious; some courageous, some cultish.
 One's response is part of the self-creating process, artistry of the highest sort; as, by design or default, we all "fashion something," we all make an "offering" of ourselves and "drop it into the confusion," the seemingly endless nightmare of mortal existence on planet Earth.

-we all have the same primary purpose in coming here
+we all have the same primary purpose in coming to this world

 apotheosis: an inexhaustible godlike capacity, with no discernible limit to human potential; an expansive horizon, as far as the eye can see, and beyond